exercism/awk/HOWTO-port-an-exercise.md

 1. edit `.meta/config.json`
     - fix the filenames from .sh to .awk, and the test file
     - set yourself as the author, and empty the contributors list.
-1. edit `test-$exercise.awk` so the tests are AWK specific.
+1. edit `test-$exercise.bats` so the tests are AWK specific.
     - see other exercises for the track style.
     - remember that the tests are the requirements that students use to create their solutions: the tests should strive to be straightforward